Krystade/FindSimilarColors/README.md

 # FindSimilarColors
-Uses CIE L*a*b* (CIELAB) and finds a color that is at most a certain distance away before displaying them side-by-side
+Uses CIE L\*a\*b\* (CIELAB) and finds a color that is at most a certain distance away from a different randomly chosen color.
+Both colors will then be displayed side-by-side with their rgb average in the center.

 # To Run
 Simply download all the files of this repository and open the index.html file in your web browser.
 (Chrome, Firefox, Edge)